tandao0909/hands-on-with-DS/Chapter 6/note.md

     - However, the right area is impure, so the depth-1 right node splits it at petal width = 1.75 cm (represented by the horizontal dashed line)
     - Because we set `max_depth=2`, the algorithm stops right there.
 If you set `max_depth=3` instead, then the model will add another decision boundaries (represented by two vertical dotted lines).
 - The tree structure, including all the information shown in the .dot file, can be accessed via the classifier's `tree_` attribute.
 See the notebook for more detail.

+## Model Interpretation: White Box Versus Black Box

+- Decision trees are intuitive, and their result are easy to interpret.
+We can follow along its algorithm and understand how each feature impacts each other and how they influence the final result.
+- Such models are called *white box m\mathbf{a}^T\mathbf{x} \leq bodels*.
+- In contrast, random forests and neural networks are generally considered *black box models*.
+They make great decisions, and you can verify each calculation that they perform to come to the result.
+Nevertheless, it is usually hard to understand why that calculation were made.
+- For example, you train a neural network to recognize people in images.
+Say it recognizes a particular person in an image, how does it know that blob of color, which is to computer is just a blob of number, is that person?
+Did it recognize the eyes?
+The nose?
+The mouth?
+Or perhaps even the couch they are sitting on?
+- Conversely, decision trees have nice, simple classification rules that can be used to learn about the data (e.g. for flower classification).
+- The field of *interpretable ML* aims at creating ML systems that can be explained in a way that human can understand.
+This is important in many domains, for example, to ensure the system makes fair decisions.

+# Estimating Class Probabilities

+- A decision tree can also estimates the probability that an instance belongs to a particular class k.
+- First, it traverses the tree to find the node the instance belongs to, then it returns the ratio of class k in that node.
+- For example, your instance is a flower whose petals 5 cm long and 1.5 cm wide.
+Its node is the left node, depth 2, so the Decision Tree will output the following probabilities: 0% for Iris Setosa (0/54), 90.7% for Iris Versicolor (49/54) and 9.3% for Iris Virginica (5/54).
+- If you ask the model to predict the class, it will output class 1 (Iris Versicolor) because it has the highest possibility.